mbasa/pgrServer/README.md

 * When the cost (weight) of the graph is not dynamic. pgrServer can be used when the cost does not have to be computed at each request, since pgrServer only reads the cost whenever the graph is loaded. pgrServer can be forced to re-read the graph for routes that have semi-dynamic costs.

+* When there is a need to solve VRP optimal routes and generate a Plan or generate the Shortest Path Routes of the the created output Plan.

 Requirements
 ------------
 * PostgreSQL > 9.4